 While most Whirlpool items receive high marks from consumers, a few don’t, so it’s worth checking reviews before buying.
 For example, the Whirlpool WTW8800YW Cabrio top-loading washer has an average of 1.4 stars with 154 reviews on Amazon, and 90% of buyers gave it just one star.
 Complaints include having to replace the gear case twice in less than two years, bad seals and rusted bearings, and replacing the motor control board, which the reviewer said cost $240.
 It appears that model is no longer manufactured.

 Also on Amazon, a reviewer reported the compressor in his Whirlpool WRX735SDMB French door refrigerator failed in less than three years, and a replacement compressor cost $700.
 Several other reviewers reported similar experiences, with one-third of all the reviews of this product giving the refrigerator a one-star rating.

-The basic Whirlpool warranty lasts for one year, and if your purchase an extended warranty, you can get up to five years of coverage.
+The basic Whirlpool warranty lasts for one year, and if you purchase an extended warranty, you can get up to five years of coverage.
 However, appliances typically last longer than that.
-The International Association of Certified Home Inspectors lists the following life expectancy of several home appliances.

 So, in all likelihood, your Whirlpool appliances are going to help you cook and clean for years to come, and even an extended warranty may expire before the appliance needs service.